Search:

 Prayer of commitment to keep the precepts

-From now on I will not kill, or take another's property.
+From now on I will not kill, or take another’s property.
 I will not engage in sexual activity and will not speak false words.
 I will totally avoid intoxicants, which are the cause of many faults.
 I will not use high or expensive beds or seats.
 I will avoid eating food at improper times.
 I will not wear perfumes, garlands and ornaments, or sing, dance and so forth.
-Just as the foe destroyers abandoned killing and so forth, may I, by avoiding killing and so forth, quickly attain the highest enlightenment.
+Just as the foe destroyers abandoned killing and so forth, may I, by avoiding killing and so forth, quickly attain the highest awakening.
 May I and all beings be freed from the ocean of cyclic existence, this world disturbed by many sorrows.

-Dharani of pure morality
+Dharani of pure ethical conduct

 Dedication prayers